GOURMET

 Updated May 2026.
 Picks are refreshed quarterly based on Indian buyer reviews, stock availability, and feedback from readers.

 Match their brewing method.
-If they V60 / pour-over → premium beans, a digital scale, a burr grinder.
-If they Aeropress → travel-friendly gear, paper filters, a metal filter.
-If they espresso → a milk frother, espresso cups, single-origin beans.
-If they cold brew → a dedicated cold brew maker, monthly bean subscription.
-Avoid generic 'coffee gift hampers' — serious coffee people have brand loyalty.
+V60 / pour-over → premium beans, digital scale, burr grinder.
+Aeropress → travel gear, paper filters, hand grinder.
+Espresso → milk frother, demitasse cups, single-origin beans.
+Cold brew → dedicated maker, monthly bean subscription.
+Skip generic 'coffee gift hampers' — serious coffee people have brand loyalty.

 Yes — Blue Tokai's monthly subscription (3 bags/month) is the cult-status Indian coffee subscription gift.
-Sleepy Owl, Subko also do them. ₹1500-₹3000 covers 1-3 months.
-Lets them try beans they wouldn't pick themselves.
+Sleepy Owl and Subko also run them.
+The ₹1500–₹3000 band covers 1–3 months.
+Subscriptions let them try beans they wouldn't pick themselves — the discovery angle beats a single bag every time.

 Blue Tokai is the de-facto specialty coffee brand for serious home brewers.
-Subko (Mumbai) and Davidoff (premium imported) are alternatives.
-Sleepy Owl is broader appeal — cold brew + drip mix mass-friendly.
-For gifting: Blue Tokai for the V60 / Aeropress crowd, Sleepy Owl for the everyday-cold-brew crowd.
+Subko (Mumbai) and Davidoff (premium imported) sit a tier above.
+Sleepy Owl has broader appeal — cold brew and drip mixes for the everyday crowd.
+For gifting: Blue Tokai for the V60 / Aeropress crowd, Sleepy Owl for the cold-brew everyday crowd.